echandler5956f/Galileo/README.md

 ## Run

-We created a `test-installs` folder with some simple scripts to test your `casadi` + `pinocchio` install.
+We created a `test-installs` folder with some simple scripts to test your [CasADi] + [pinocchio] install.
 Be sure to take a look if you are running into trouble.
 To test the actual library, please refer to the `examples` folder.
 If you have already built the repo from source, you can test it by running

 ```bash
 build/examples/simple_test